-Ghrelin is the “hunger hormone.”
+Produced in the stomach, ghrelin is the “hunger hormone.”
 Your brain triggers an increase of ghrelin when you go on a starvation diet, making you extremely hungry so that you eat more food.
 This makes it difficult to maintain a starvation diet for very long.

 Insulin is extremely important in defending against diabesity.
 When you eat sugars and starches, your body breaks them down into glucose that is absorbed into your bloodstream.
 This causes a rise in your blood glucose levels.
 The pancreas releases insulin to shuttle the excess glucose to your cells.
 (The cells cannot open to accepting glucose without insulin.)
 Once inside the cell, glucose is converted into energy, or it is stored for later use.

 If you eat too much sugary, starchy, highly processed food, your glucose levels stay elevated longer than they need to.
 Your pancreas needs to release more and more insulin that has to work extra hard to remove all that extra glucose.
-Once insulin becomes elevated constantly, cells become so used to its presence, they no longer respond to it.
+Once insulin becomes elevated constantly, cells become so used to its presence they no longer respond to it.
 This is called insulin resistance.

-When most of your cells won’t accept glucose, insulin has no choice but to take it to your fat cells.
+When most of your cells don’t accept glucose, insulin has no choice but to take it to your fat cells.
 (If this option were not available, glucose would build up in the bloodstream to dangerous and deadly levels.)
-If this cycle continues long enough, all the “non-fat” cells in your body signal the brain that they are starving.
+If this cycle continues long enough, all the “non-fat” cells in your body signal to the brain that they are starving.
 The body then takes in excess calories and increases its setpoint.

 At some point, insulin cannot keep up, and blood glucose levels become continually elevated.
 This leads to type 2 diabetes.